MorrellLAB/morex_reference/morex_v3/pericentromere/README.md

 Pericentromere positions are also listed in the table below:

+**Note:** chr6H pericentromere positions doesn't make sense, it doesn't overlap the centromere.
+The approach used here doesn't seem to work well for chr6H. chr6H will need to be determined another way.

 | Chr | Start | End |
 | --- | ----- | --- |
 | chr1H | NA | NA |